Have you recently seen an error like this in Facebook Ads Manager?

 “What about using a third-party website to sell products?
 I provide them my pixel, but I am not able to configure these events because I don’t own — and can’t verify — the domain.
 So, I can’t optimize for these events.
 What do I do?”

 It’s a question that I haven’t seen Facebook address yet.
 It’s not clear if they have a solution in mind, but this example does seem to present a big problem.

-I’ll address this, and many other, related questions in separate blog posts and within my training (sign up if you haven’t yet!).
+I’ll address this, and many other, related questions in separate blog posts and within my training.

 Have you configured your eight events yet?
 What issues are you running into?